fwupd/fwupd/plugins/ccgx/README.md

 The vendor ID is set from the USB vendor, for example set to `USB:0x04B4`

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### CcgxDmcTriggerCode

+DMC devices need a specified trigger code to request the device to update the firmware and the trigger code depends on the device.

+Since: 1.8.0

 ## External Interface Access

 This plugin requires read/write access to `/dev/bus/usb`.

-## Trigger Code

-DMC devices need a specified trigger code to request the device to update the firmware and the trigger code depends on the devices.

-Set the trigger code for your device using "CcgxDmcTriggerCode" qurik key.